oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 * Apply quick fixes as specified in the standard.
 * Apply additional quick fixes as implemented by the vendor.

-### Conformance Clause 15: CSAF extended validator
+### Conformance Clause 15: CSAF Extended Validator

 A CSAF basic validator satisfies the "CSAF extended validator" conformance profile if the CSAF basic validator: